Selection Sunday: What you need to know ahead of NCAA tournament bracket reveal of all 68 women's teams

-Selection Sunday: Follow NCAA tournament bracket reveal of all 68 women's teams
+Selection Sunday: Full NCAA tournament bracket revealed as South Carolina takes No. 1 overall seed

-Selection Sunday is here, and the full 68-team NCAA tournament bracket will be revealed.
-Automatic bids are given to the 32 women's college basketball teams that won their conference tournaments.
-South Carolina is the overwhelming favorite to be the No. 1 overall seed in the NCAA tournament after an undefeated regular season and SEC tournament title.
-The three other No. 1 seeds are in flux after upsets late in the season and in the conference tournaments.
+Selection Sunday is here, and the full 68-team NCAA tournament bracket has been revealed.
+Automatic bids were given to the 32 women's college basketball teams that won their conference tournaments.
+South Carolina earned the No. 1 overall seed in the NCAA tournament after an undefeated regular season and SEC tournament title.
+The three other No. 1 seeds are: Indiana, Virginia Tech and Stanford.

 NCAA tournament automatic qualifiers